 After the site audit is complete, the next step is to sort onsite issues in order of severity to resolve the most critical errors first and show your clients quick results.
 To do so, simply click on the “Type” button on the “Tests” page:

 Step 7: Resolve Critical Issues

-Critical issues should be fixed as soon as the audit is complete in order to give your clients an immediate SEO gain.
-In the test account, we can see the critical errors include 5XX Errors, 4XX Errors, and Overused Canonical Tags.
+Critical issues should be fixed as soon as the audit is complete to give your clients an immediate SEO gain.
+In the test account, the critical errors include 5XX Errors, 4XX Errors, and Overused Canonical Tags.